Mregis-creator/Bwangu-Booking/README.md

-# Rejo-Travel
+# Bwangu Booking
-Rejo Travel is the best online ticket booking company in East Africa
+Bwangu aims to be the best online ticket booking opportunity for travelers and commuters in Rwanda, and other community in the region.